Landmine Rows (How To, Muscles Worked, Benefits)

 - Control the eccentric portion of the lift back to arms extended and repeat.

-Using a cable attachment for Landmine Rows has its pro and cons.
+Using a cable machine attachment on the bar (like a V Bar) for Landmine Rows has its pro and cons.
 It makes the setup more comfortable and convenient to row, but if you place metal straight on your barbell it can scratch it up.
 Keep that in mind if you’re planning on using one.

 Landmine Row Alternatives